rouxton/ndb-mcp-server/docs/api-reference.md

 The MCP server is designed for natural language interactions:

 ```
-✅ Good: "Create a PostgreSQL clone from production for testing"
+✅ Good: \"Create a PostgreSQL clone from production for testing\"
-✅ Good: "Show me all failed operations from yesterday"
+✅ Good: \"Show me all failed operations from yesterday\"
-✅ Good: "Pause the time machine for maintenance"
+✅ Good: \"Pause the time machine for maintenance\"

 ❌ Avoid: Complex technical parameters in natural language
 ❌ Avoid: Multiple operations in single request